ridedott/container-scan/README.md

 - slack webhook with your preferred channel
 - existing Github Actions workflow with Docker build

-# script integration to your workflow
+# script integration with your workflow

 add the below code just after container build step has been completed:
 ````